forem/forem/.github/PULL_REQUEST_TEMPLATE.md

 [Forem Accessibility Docs](https://developers.forem.com/frontend/accessibility)._

 ## Added/updated tests?
+_We encourage you to keep the code coverage percentage at 80% and above._

 - [ ] Yes
 - [ ] No, and this is why: _please replace this line with details on why tests